bmershon/me/README.md

 ## [Aviation](https://www.flickr.com/photos/brooksmershon/albums/72157669377319182)

 I currently hold an FAA Private Pilot License with ratings for glider and airplane single engine land (ASEL).
-I fly out of Boulder and Longmont municipal airports.
+I regularly fly out of Boulder and Longmont.

 I will begin flying commercial glider touring rides at Mile High Gliding during the summer of 2018.
 I am continuing to progress in aerobatic training and will soon begin training towards an instrument rating.